Cal-CS-61A-Staff/seating/README.md

 1. *Create an exam* (ex.
 Midterm 1 or Final).
 Or at least in the future you will be able to.
 For now, contact the slack to have your exam created for you if you did not set up the app.
 This step is already done for you if you can successfully view the seating app.
-2. *Add rooms.* Choose the available rooms from our selection, then customize your room by selecting whether you would like alternate seating or would like to leave the front and back rows empty, etc. If the room does not exist in our current selection, you may import a custom room.
+2. *Add rooms.* Choose your rooms from our selection or import your own custom room.
 3. *Import students.* Customize your student preferences (left seat, front/back, buildings, etc.)
 4. *Assign!
 Then email!*